sreejithkmenon/Parentune/Readme.md

 # Parentune

 ## Introduction
 Parentune is a mobile application developed for Good Inside, designed to present Dr. Becky's content in a format of easy-to-digest "cards".
 This project is part of my application for the "Mobile Engineer - Flutter" role at Good Inside.
+Please note that the application is designed to work exclusively on iPads.

 ## Setup
 To set up the project in your local environment, follow these steps: